 Art doesn’t have to be solely contained within paintings and prints.
 In 2021, up the décor stakes à la interiors influencer Lisa Dawson – adorning your walls with some circular decoration.
 We love the following plate sets for a truly unique way to spruce up a bare ‘n boring wall.

-Not so much a trend, but a necessary movement, as the world slowly wakes up to the realisation that our habits need to change in order to sustain the planet’s resources.
+Not so much an interior trend, but a necessary movement, as the world slowly wakes up to the realisation that our habits need to change in order to sustain the planet’s resources.
 Whilst you may already be shopping slow fashion, 2021 is the time to bring sustainable picks into your homeware, too.
 Think reusable glass bottles over plastics, reclaimed wood and upcycled items.

 In 2021, coloured glassware in all its forms is a sure fire hit.
 Trend forecasters are citing kitchen shelves as thearea to style-up this year, so there’s nowhere better to display your glassware treasures.
 These pieces can often be eco-friendly, nailing two trends at once.
 We love ReFound Objects Decorative Coloured Jugs – a welcome addition to any kitchen.